KarateJB/eBooks/DevOps/Kubernetes/04.ConfigMap/README.md

 ### Sample 3. of using ConfigMap

-Followed by the previous sample, now we will use the "env file" in the ConfigMap.
+Followed by the previous sample, now we will use the "env file" as the ConfigMap.

 ```s
 $ kubectl create cm demo-k8s-configmap --from-file=./appsettings.Kubernetes.json -n demo-k8s